demik/oldworld/EDA/SIMM72BL/README.md

 SIMM 72 BlinkenLights

-This is an interposer 72 pins memory SIMM tool for troubleshooting purposes It was created to debug stuck lines on a memory controller, but you can probably use it to debug some bad memory chips as well
+This is an interposer 72 pins memory SIMM tool for troubleshooting purposesi.
+It was created to debug stuck lines on a memory controller, but you can probably use it to debug some bad memory chips as well

-The top of the board has pads for probing, and you can solder an inline SIMM socket here as well Each line has its on activity LED
+The top of the board has pads for probing, and you can solder an inline SIMM socket here as well.
+Each line has its on activity LED

 ![SIMM72BL](Images/SIMM72BL.jpeg)